aleksarias/Ubermaton/README.md

  - Person: Stores data on users of the autonomous vehicle
  - Vehicle: Stores the state of the car and its planned itinerary
- - LocationMap: Used to calculate distances and shortests paths... essentially the map that's used by the vehicle for navigating
+ - LocationMap: Used to calculate distances and shortest paths... essentially the map that's used by the vehicle for navigating

+ ## Tests

+ Run ```pytest``` to run all tests

+ For all tests to pass you need a Google Cloud API key set in the environment.
+See config.py

  ## TODO